dritter-hd/dlog/README.md

 # Datalog for Java

 Maybe the smallest recursive Datalog system available in Java.
+The module is OSGi-enabled and compatible with Android OS down to API level 7.

 Does not cover:
 - stratificatation, negation